Intelligence at the Edge of Chaos: Results

 \section{Results}

 In this section, we present our results exploring the relationship between system complexity and emergent intelligence in LLMs.
-The following sections detail our analyses of task performance and attention patterns across models trained on varying rule complexities.
+The following sections detail our analyses of task performance and attention patterns across models trained on data with varying complexities.